MrTWrecks0208/Springboard/README.md

 Powered by the <a href="https://fivefilters.org">Full-Text RSS API</a>, Springboard is the <span style="text-decoration: underline;text-decoration-style:solid;text-decoration-thickness: 1px;text-decoration-skip: ink"><strong>most comprehensive, customizable, and effective </strong></span> shortcut to bypass paywalls and access restricted content online!

-Much like ad blockers, paywall bypass (or "article extraction") tools are now a necessity as online news & media outlets continue to lock more and more content behind paywalls.
+Much like ad blockers, article extraction tools like Springboard are now a necessity as online news & media outlets continue to restrict more and more of their content.
 <br>
 <br>
 <br />
 ## 📖 How to Use Springboard

 > [!IMPORTANT]
-🔖 Note: Springboard requires an 🔑API key to use.
+Springboard requires an 🔑API key to use.

 <br />